Polight/lego/README.md

 ### Contributing

-Before opening a pull request with your changes, make sure you have built the `dist` package with the `npm run build` command.
+Before opening a pull request with your changes, you don't need to build and commit the `dist` folder with the `npm run build` command.
+It is achieved when deploying a new version of Lego.

 ## Latest News